nomppy/nomppy.github.io/content/posts/impostor.md

 yet the little shore with the colorful lights is gone, so is the sky, and somehow still the fog remains, a cloud of black and white.

-my situation isn't as miserable as it sounds- i'm having fun, truly, with math and physics. despite what most people may think, there is a lot of beauty, exploration, and creativity. it is not just analytical thinking and problem-solving. at a higher level, it creates the same response that art does, but it is a more stoic, enlightening, transcendental kind of beauty, mostly[^4]. the burning out is real- enjoyment is there, too, but it does not come freely. one must work for it.
+it isn't as miserable as it sounds- i'm having fun, truly, with math and physics. despite what most people may think, there is a lot of beauty, exploration, and creativity involved. it is not just analytical thinking and problem-solving. at a higher level, it creates the same response that art does, but it is a more stoic, enlightening, transcendental kind of beauty, mostly[^4]. the burning out is real- enjoyment is there, too, but it does not come freely. one must work for it.